equinoxventures/react-native-vision-science-camera/README-PUBLISH-INSTRUCTIONS.md

 ### Step 4:
 - Login to npm with `npm login`
 - To publish to NPM we need to run the following command on terminal on root level of the project.
-- Get the One time password from your authenticator app with your npm login.
+- Make sure you have .npmrc in the root directory with one line: `//registry.npmjs.org/:_authToken=YOUR_AUTH_TOKEN`
-- Run `node npm-publish.sh --otp=123456`
+- Run `node npm-publish.sh`

 ### Step 5:
 - remove temporary changes to `package/package.json`